pat/thinking-sphinx/deployment.md

 <div class="note">
   <p class="old">Thinking Sphinx v1/v2</p>
-  <p><strong>Note</strong>: If you are using an older version of Thinking Sphinx, then you'll need to add some extra code to your <code>deploy.rb</code> file to make sure that Sphinx is properly configured, indexed, and started on each deploy:</p>
+  <p><strong>Note</strong>: If you are using an older version of Thinking Sphinx and you've not set your paths up to be outside of a specific deployed release directory, then you'll need to add some extra code to your <code>deploy.rb</code> file to make sure that Sphinx is properly configured, indexed, and started on each deploy.</p>

+  <p>It is far better, though, to use the configuration options mentioned above and avoid release-specific paths.</p>

 {% highlight ruby %}
 before 'deploy:update_code', 'thinking_sphinx:stop'